SUI-Components/sui-components/components/atom/progressBar/README.md

 # AtomProgressBar

-AtomProgressBar is a component that displays a progress bar
+A Progress bar is a visual representation of a specified wait time or the current status of a process.

 ## Installation